tum-ens/urbs/doc/implementdoc/sets.rst

 Commodity Types
 ^^^^^^^^^^^^^^^
-Commodities differ in their usage purposes, consequently **commodity types** are introduced to subdivide commodities by their features.
-These Types are hard coded as ``SupIm``, ``Stock``, ``Demand``, ``Env``, ``Buy``, ``Sell``.
+Commodities differ in their usage purposes, consequently :ref:`commodity types <commodity-def-at-overview>` are introduced to subdivide commodities by their features.
+These types are hard coded as ``SupIm``, ``Stock``, ``Demand``, ``Env``, ``Buy``, ``Sell``.
 In script ``model.py`` this set is defined as ``com_type`` and initialized by the code fragment: